mspnp/aks-baseline/03-microsoft-entra-id.md

 # Prep for Azure Active Directory integration

-In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates.md); now we'll prepare Azure AD for Kubernetes role-based access control (RBAC).
-This will ensure you have an Azure AD security group(s) and user(s) assigned for group-based Kubernetes control plane access.
+In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates.md); now we'll prepare Microsoft Entra ID for Kubernetes role-based access control (RBAC).
+This will ensure you have a Microsoft Entra security group(s) and user(s) assigned for group-based Kubernetes control plane access.

 ## Expected results

-Following the steps below you will result in an Azure AD configuration that will be used for Kubernetes control plane (Cluster API) authorization.
+Following the steps below you will result in a Microsoft Entra ID configuration that will be used for Kubernetes control plane (Cluster API) authorization.

 | Object                             | Purpose                                                 |
 |------------------------------------|---------------------------------------------------------|